 Toilet-training accidents do happen.
 Your child will be clothed in a NEW pair of underwear and a seasonally appropriate set of top clothes.
 Please launder the top clothes and return with another NEW pair of underwear.
 Underwear not replaced will be charged in addition to tuition.
 Children must be potty trained if registered in three year old, pre-K, and kindergarten classes.
 Children in the toddler and two year old classes should bring daily a change of clothing, and such items as pacifiers and "blankies," which will be placed in your child's cubby at preschool.
 Please inform us of your child's toilet training at home so that we can be consistent with the training at preschool.

 A $10 discount per month is extended to active members of the Lutheran Church of the Nativity OR a $20 discount to siblings enrolled in preschool or Kindergarten.
-Scholarships are offered on a confidential basis.
+Financial aid is offered on a confidential basis.

 A tuition and fee statement will be distributed in January for tax records and in May as requested.
 Contact the preschool office for statements at other times during the year.